Michal-Radomski/Apps_Starters/README.md

 2. Custom Vite config: ReactJS, Sass, TypeScript, Styled-Components and Browserslist

-3. Custom Vite config: HTML, Sass and TypeScript
+3. Custom Vite config: HTML, Sass , Bootstrap 5 and TypeScript

+4. Custom GruntJS config: HTML, Sass and TypeScript - to be continued

+5. Custom Webpack 5 config: ExpressJS NodeJS and TypeScript - to be continued